Bumblebee202111/doubean-public/README.md

 #### To-dos for current release \(0.5.3\)

-- Optimize group topic content WebView and fix topic images
+- Handle link clicks and fix topic images of topic content WebView

 #### To-dos for next release \(0.5.4)